bsh-generator/bshg_validation_java/validation/README.md

 # @bshg/validation

-Welcome to `@bshg/validation` for Java, a versatile Java library crafted for seamless data validation within your projects. this library empowers you to validate data in a declarative manner, ensuring your objects align with your expectations.
+Welcome to `@bshg/validation` for Java, a versatile Java library crafted for seamless data validation within your projects.
+This library empowers you to validate data in a declarative manner, ensuring your objects align with your expectations.

 In this guide, you'll explore the features and functionalities of `@bshg/validation`, learning how to leverage its capabilities to fortify your projects with robust data validation.